 CBG is a non-psychoactive compound found in the hemp plant.
 It is a precursor to several other cannabinoids like THC and CBD.
-According to the current research we have on hemp, CBG seems to help with health problems like muscle cramps, depression, pain, and anxiety.
+According to the current research we have on hemp, CBG may help with muscle cramps, depression, pain, and anxiety.

-In the future, you may start seeing headlines that tout the benefits of CBC.
-While many people focus on THC and CBD, CBC has remarkable properties and a number of health benefits.
-It has some anti-proliferative qualities, which means that it could be used as an anti-cancer drug.
-This compound also contains anti-inflammatory, anti-viral, antimicrobial, and pain-relieving benefits.
-Some studies even show that it can help with migraines, anxiety, and depression.
+In the future, you may start seeing headlines that tout the potential benefits of CBC.
+While many people focus on THC and CBD, evidence suggests that CBC may have remarkable properties and a number of potential benefits.
+Some studies suggest that it may have some anti-proliferative qualities, which means that it might be used as an anti-cancer drug.
+This compound may also contain anti-inflammatory, anti-viral, antimicrobial, and pain-relieving benefits.
+Some studies even show that it might help with migraines, anxiety, and depression.